operator-framework/java-operator-sdk/README.md

 ## What is Java Operator SDK

 Java Operator SDK is a higher level framework and related tooling to support writing Kubernetes Operators in Java.
-It makes it easy to implement best practices and patters for an Operator.
+It makes it easy to implement best practices and patterns for an Operator.
 Features include:

 * Optimal handling Kubernetes API events
-* Handling dependent resources, related events, caching.
+* Handling dependent resources, related events, and caching.
 * Automatic Retries
 * Smart event scheduling
 * Handling Observed Generations automatically